There’s no such thing as the "best phone plan for everyone" but that shouldn’t stop you finding your ideal plan.

 Before opting for a big data plan, it's worth checking how much data you actually need, so you don't end up paying more than you need to each month.

-If you're after big GBs without the wince-worthy price tag, Kogan is currently running a killer promotion for its $99.90 Large 90 day plan.
-Until 24 October, you can grab your first recharge at 85% off.
-That's just $14.90 for a massive 51 of data across 90 days.
+If you're after big GBs without the wince-worthy price tag, Catch Connect is currently running a killer promotion for its 90-day 45GB plan.
+Until 6 November, you can grab your first recharge for just $15, scoring that massive 45GB of data plus unlimited standard calls and texts.
 Just be aware that the deal only counts for that first recharge.

 Also consider: If 4G isn't essential, you should investigate the Moose 78, which boasts 90GB of data for $78/month.